onflow/flow-go/state/protocol/protocol_state/Readme.md

 Conceptually, the consensus leader first executes these state machines during their block building process.
 At this point, the `ID` of the final block is unknown.
 Nevertheless, some part of the payload construction already happened, because the sealed execution results are used as an input below.
-There is a large degree of freedom what data of the partially-constructed block we permit as possible inputs to the state machines.
+There is a large degree of freedom in which data fields of the partially-constructed block we permit as possible inputs to the state machines.
 At the moment, the primary purpose is for the execution environment (with results undergone verification and sealing) to send Service Events to the protocol layer.
 Therefore, the current convention is: